 Collectors are functionally weaponless if they can’t reach you.

 The woman on my phone was petrified about the balance on her husband’s credit card.

-A mid life stroke and he was in a nursing facility; she was supporting the family singlehandedly.
+A mid life stroke left him in a nursing facility; she was supporting the family singlehandedly.
 The credit card issuer wrote that she had only 10 days to pay or they’d refer the matter to their attorneys.

-Paying the credit card was not a priority at the moment, but they had convinced her the world would end if she didn’t pay now.
+Paying the credit card was not a priority for this family at the moment, but the collector had convinced her the world would end if she didn’t pay now.